chadleeshaw/dabc_bot/README.md

-# Trakt Trending Discord Bot
+# Utah DABC Discord Bot

 This bot will once a day post Utah DABC limited and Allocated Whiskeys to Discord.